nose-devs/nose2/docs/configuration.rst

 nose2 itself.
 The following options are available to configure test
 discovery:

+.. rst:configvar :: start-dir

+   This option configure the default directory to start discovery.
+   The default value is "." (the current directory where nose2 is executed).
+This directory is where nose2 will start looking for tests.

 .. rst:configvar :: code-directories

    This option configures nose2 to add the named directories to